 Or a sales representative would like to extend warranty coverage on a product to her number one customer even though the customer did not comply with the express terms of the warranty.
 Of course, the warranty department opposes making any exceptions to the warranty coverage program, even if the exception would apply to a high volume customer.

 As in-house lawyers learn early in their tenure with a company, “clients hate legally accurate answers that conflict with their business objectives.”
 In-house lawyers have to navigate the treacherous divide between pure legal advice and business guidance.
-“As a result, lawyers who start in-house, over time, often become more skilled at business counseling than legal counseling; they don't necessarily know all of the relevant legal doctrine, and the clients don't value that extra legal expertise.”
+“As a result, lawyers who start in-house, over time, often become more skilled at business counseling than legal counseling; they don't necessarily know all of the relevant legal doctrines, and the clients don't value that extra-legal expertise.”

 Another challenge for in-house counsel is learning to offer legal guidance without simply becoming a rubber stamp for their clients while avoiding becoming the “Department of No.” “[I]n-house counsel are socialized to give clients what they want - which is that they want a “yes,” not a “no.” But sometimes, the answer has to be “no,” while in other instances, the answer can be softened to “no, not that way.”
 The balance between the “yes culture” and the “Department of No” can be tricky, especially since “in-house counsel are constantly under pressure to distort their legal analysis to support a business conclusion of ‘yes.'”